quicwg/multipath/draft-ietf-quic-multipath.md

 The Path Identifier communicated when advertising a Destination Connection ID is used to associate a packet to a packet number space that is used on a valid path.
 Further, the
-Path Identifier of Destination Connection ID is used as numerical identifier in control frames.
+Path Identifier associated with Destination Connection ID is used as numerical identifier in control frames.
 E.g. an endpoint sends a PATH_ABANDON frame to request its peer to abandon the path on which the sender uses the Path Identifier contained in the PATH_ABANDON frame.